thchara/ThinkAloud/ZendoStudyTracker/instructions3.md

 ## Use the Time to Think Freely

-For each puzzle, you’ll view six panels and be asked to think aloud for **at least 2 minutes** before you can submit any guesses.
-This gives you time to fully explore your ideas.
-If you are still unsure after 2 minutes, you can continue reasoning for as long as you as you would like.
+For each puzzle, use the 2 minutes to fully explore your ideas.

 Even if you come up with an idea early on, we encourage you to **keep reasoning throughout the full time**.
 You may find other possible rules as you keep reasoning!